memfault/interrupt/_drafts/practical_zephyr_05_west.md

 ---
-title: Practical Zephyr - West workspaces
+title: Practical Zephyr - West workspaces (Part 6)
-description: Article series "Practical Zephyr", sixth part, West workspaces.
+description: Article series "Practical Zephyr" the sixth part about West workspaces.
 author: lampacher
+tags: [zephyr, west]
 ---

 <!-- excerpt start -->

 In the previous articles, we used _freestanding_ applications and relied on a global Zephyr installation.
-In this article, we'll see how we can use _West_ to resolve global dependencies by using _workspace_ applications instead.
-We'll first explore _West_ without even including _Zephyr_ and then recreate the modified **Blinky** application from the previous article in a _West workspace_.
+In this article, we'll see how we can use _West_ to resolve global dependencies by using _workspace_ applications.
+We first explore _West_ without even including _Zephyr_ and then recreate the modified **Blinky** application from the previous article in a _West workspace_.

 <!-- excerpt end -->